 The Fund Financial Statements (see Figure 1) provide a more detailed look at the Council's most significant activities.
 A fund is a grouping of related accounts that is used to maintain control over resources that have been segregated for specific activities or objectives.
 The Kerr-Tar Regional Council of Governments, like all other governmental entities in North Carolina, uses fund accounting to ensure and reflect compliance (or non-compliance) with finance-related legal requirements, such as the North Carolina General Statutes or the Council's budget ordinance.
-All of the funds of the Kerr-Tar Regional Council of Governmental funds.
+All of the funds of the Kerr-Tar Regional Council of Governments can be divided into one category: governmental funds.